farukustunel/bitirmetezi/src/Results.rst

      - 27727284

 After trimming processes, we get 4 different output for each library.
-For each library, we have forward and reverse reads.
-For forward and reverse reads, we have paired and unpaired reads.
+For each them, we have forward and reverse reads.
+For those reads, we have paired and unpaired reads.
 For *Escherichia coli* library, ``trimmomatic`` drops **443** reads for forward strand and drops **8394** reads for reverse strand.
 If we have a look *Citrobacter freundii*, **321** reads are dropped by ``trimmomatic`` for forward strand and **5926** reads are dropped for reverse strand.
 You can see the detail numbers in the table below.

 .. list-table:: Statistics After Trimming